 Sharon Landis [19:20:21] You don't see that capital that's coming into Africa from North America is a bad thing or impeding you?

 Tobi Lafinhan [19:29:81] No, from my perspective, I think not.
 Obviously capital comes with strings sometimes.
 The tech ecosystem is pretty much connected, both home and abroad.
 There are shared sentiments and shared values.
 We still tell people to be careful the kind of capital they bring onboard.
 Once an investor has a track record of, not just investing in companies in the US, but investing in companies on the continent, you're more comfortable taking on that kind of funding.
 Y Combinator is a great example of a company that has invested in a lot of startups in the US, and is now expanding its focus to Africa, to India.
 I have no problem with taking on good capital.

-9. Learnings so far: the sales cycle and handling the Nos
+The sales cycle and handling the Nos